 Care

-Assessing and approving caregivers and adoptive parents
+Assessing and approving caregivers and adoptive applicants

 We need to build engagement and trust with people wanting to care for tamariki and support them through assessment and approval.